th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/_index.md

 The following repositories are required by **th2-check1** module:

 - [**th2-check1**](https://github.com/th2-net/th2-check1)
-  - The check1 repository and contains the source code which can be used to generate the docker image.
-Check1 image is already in the registry for use.
-The docker image is pulled to Kubernetes to create the pod.
+  - The check1 repository contains the source code which can be used to generate an image for a docker container.
+But the **check1** image is already in the registry for use.
+This image is pulled to Kubernetes to create a pod.
 - [**th2-grpc-check1**](https://github.com/th2-net/th2-grpc-check1)
   - the gRPC check1 library.
 This library is required for communication by gRPC and includes the `check1.proto` file described below.
 This library is also used to create and publish the required packages in Python or Java.
   - [**th2-check1.proto**](https://github.com/th2-net/th2-grpc-check1/blob/master/src/main/proto/th2_grpc_check1/check1.proto)